stefanwalther/auth-service/README.md

 [![CircleCI](https://img.shields.io/circleci/project/github/sammler/auth-service.svg)](https://circleci.com/gh/sammler/auth-service)

 ---
+!!!
+!!!
 NOTHING TO SHOW, YET.
 WORK IN PROGRESS.
+!!!
+!!!

 ---

 ## About
-auth-service is a tiny, re-usable authentication service to be used in any microservices environment.
+_auth-service_ is a tiny, re-usable authentication service to be used in any microservices environment.

 It is built on top of [express](https://expressjs.com/) , [passport](http://passportjs.org/) and [JWT](https://jwt.io/), therefore easy to extend and integrate.